NicholasSynovic/nicholassynovic.github.io/content/summaries/hidden-technical-debt-in-machine-learning-systems.md

 The paper *Hidden Technical Debt in Machine Learning Systems* by D. Sculley et al. \[1\] presents potential technical debt considerations that ML engineers need to consider when developing ML systems.
-These considerations stem both from experience as well as traditional software engineering technincal debt.
+These considerations stem both from experience as well as traditional software engineering technical debt.
 Furthermore, they pose several questions that engineers should ask when taking on technical debt.